-Considering how moist the air in a kitchen can become, you don't want your pulls/handles to get rusty after a few months.
-Higher-end brands consider all these things, so hopefully, you won't need to do much work.
+Considering how moist the air in a kitchen can become.
+You don't want your pulls/handles to get rusty after a few months.
+Higher-end brands consider all these things.
+Choosing them won't require you to do much work.

 Even if you aren't spending a fortune on your hardware, it's still a good idea to set a standard and spend a little extra time on details, material, and usability.